ldunham1/coding_guidelines/README.md

         Takes given `an_arg` and does nothing with it.
         Will always return 0.
         :param int/None an_arg: Completely useless argument.
-        :return: The value 0.
+        :return int: The value 0.
-        :rtype: int
         """
         return 0
 ```